-Christ the King Jesuit College Prep has established the Family Assistance Fund to provide financial relief to school families facing temporary economic hardship.
+Christ the King Jesuit College Prep established the Family Assistance Fund to provide financial relief to school families facing temporary economic hardship.
 The Fund is designed to keep students in school by relieving families of the difficult choice of addressing financial emergency versus paying tuition.
-This is consistent with CTK's mission of educating all eligible students regardless of change a families financial circumstances.
+Consistent with CTK's mission, the fund makes a high quality education accessible to all eligible students regardless of their family's financial circumstances.

-Based on past school years, we anticipate that approximately 15% of our families, plus 5-10 alumni will seek assistance during this school year totaling $45,000.
+Based on past years, we anticipate that approximately 20% of our families and 10-15 alumni will seek assistance during this school year, totaling $85,000.

-The root causes of financial hardship exist everywhere, but are more common and acute in the low income neighborhoods that CTK serves.
+The root causes of financial hardship exist everywhere, but are more common and acute in the neighborhoods that CTK serves.
 Examples include:

 When our families seek financial assistance it can be for a variety of immediate basic needs, the most prevalent being: